Use a Pre-trained OpenVINO model¶

 So by default DepthAI is set to return the full 3D position.
 So in the command above, we actually specify for it to not

 So let’s run that same command, but with that line omitted, such that 3D results are returned (and displayed):

-And there you find the 3D position of my mug!
+And there you find the 3D position of my face!

-You can than choose other models, change the labels, and you’re off - getting real-time 3D position for the class of interest.
+You can then choose other models and get real-time 3D position for the class of interest.